Linked timestamping

 Linked timestamping is a type of trusted timestamping where issued time-stamps are related to each other.
+Each time-stamp would contain data that authenticates the time-stamp before it, the authentication would be authenticating the entire message, including the previous time-stamps authentication, making a chain.
+This makes it impossible to add a time-stamp in to the middle of the chain, as any time-stamps afterwards would be different.

 Description

 Linked timestamping creates time-stamp tokens which are dependent on each other, entangled in some authenticated data structure.
 Later modification of the issued time-stamps would invalidate this structure.
 The temporal order of issued time-stamps is also protected by this data structure, making backdating of the issued time-stamps impossible, even by the issuing server itself.

 The top of the authenticated data structure is generally published in some hard-to-modify and widely witnessed media, like printed newspaper or public blockchain.
 There are no (long-term) private keys in use, avoiding PKI-related risks.

 Suitable candidates for the authenticated data structure include: